mvandermade/fup-order-exchange-backend/README.md

 Inspired by the stamps now in use, this service instead generates random emoji.
 This is to avoid confusion with real ones.

+# Development
+- use vscode or intellij idea (ultimate or community)
+- lint your code using ktlint format gradle action

 # Flows
 ## REST
 - Place an order